gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_UFO.md

         AUTH_tkde3ad38b087b49bbbac0494f7600a554'
         https://example.storage.com:443/v1/AUTH_test/images/cat -k

-    The status code of 200 (Ok) indicates the object‟s data is displayed successfully.
+    The status code of 200 (Ok) indicates the object's data is displayed successfully.
 If that object does not exist, the status code 404 (Not Found) is displayed.